 Summary The heel tap (also called heel touch or alternating heel tap) is a beginner-friendly bodyweight core exercise that primarily targets the obliques through lateral spinal flexion, with secondary activation of the rectus abdominis and transverse abdominis.
 You lie on your back with knees bent, lift your shoulder blades off the mat, and alternately reach each hand toward the same-side heel.
-Research on lateral flexion exercises shows significant oblique activation during side-bending movements, with the internal obliques producing up to 34% activation and external obliques up to 22% activation during controlled lateral flexion efforts (Stanton & Kawchuk, 2008).
+Research on lateral flexion exercises shows significant oblique activation during side-bending movements, with the internal obliques producing up to 34% activation and external obliques up to 22% activation during controlled lateral flexion efforts (Stanton and Kawchuk, 2008).
 The key form cue is bending sideways from the waist rather than reaching forward or twisting, while keeping your shoulder blades elevated throughout the set.
 No equipment required.

 Heel taps are one of those exercises that look almost too simple to work.
 You lie on the floor, bend your knees, and tap your heels.
 That's it?
 That's the whole exercise?